christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Alexander Helios's father was  Mark Antony who officially was declared Neos Dionysus (the "New Dionysus"), a dying-and-reviving god.
 His mother, Cleopatra VII, was the New Isis, the mother goddess.
 Therefore, Alexander Helios was, in the state religion of the Ptolemaic-Roman East, the literal divine son of a god and a goddess.
 This is the precise theological template for the Christian "Son of God".

-Alexander, son of King Herod and Juba II were married to Glaphyra of Cappadocia.
+Alexander, son of King Herod and Juba II were both married to Glaphyra of Cappadocia.
 Alexander Helios was married to his twin sister Cleopatra Selene II, Queen of Mauretania, who was also married to Juba II.

 Alexander, son of King Herod, was allegedly killed by his father Herod, but Josephus even has a story about a 'spurious Alexander' that showed up in Rome